 a.
 The Faculty Executive Committee shall promulgate an agenda for all regularly scheduled meetings of the Assembly at least seven days before the meeting date.
 Reports from standing and special committees shall be included on the agenda for each regular meeting.

 b.
-The notices of all meetings shall be sent by the Secretary to the members currently on campus via the campus mail service at least three days before that meeting.
+The notices of all meetings shall be sent by the Secretary to all members at least three days before that meeting.

 Section 6.
 Presiding Officer